Text: Alan Bulmer Lead image: Sportquest

 A series of tests by Aftco demonstrated the importance of reel dynamics.
 The tests found that as the diameter of the line on the spool decreased more force was needed to pull line off the reel.
 When the diameter of the spool is halved, the true drag setting on the reel will have doubled.
 To put it another way, when the line diameter on the spool is down to one quarter its original size the amount of drag will have increased four fold.
 Therefore, if you set your strike drag at 25% of the breaking strain of the line, your line will now be at breaking point“.

 The first thing to note is that Cooper in setting the reel drag with the rod pointing along the line to the scale is completely ignoring the effect of the working curve of the rod.
-This means that he is underestimating the resistive force applied to the fish when it runs.
-This is explained in more detail in the Active Angling article on working curves namely:- https://activeanglingnz.com/2015/11/20/working-curves-of-rods-and-its-importance/
+This means that he is underestimating the resistive force applied by the rod to the fish when it runs.
+This is explained in more detail in the Active Angling article on drag setting and working curves namely:- https://activeanglingnz.com/2015/11/20/working-curves-of-rods-and-its-importance/

 However, Cooper is absolutely correct regarding the increase in drag setting as the line diameter on the spool decreases and this is something that most anglers are unaware of.
 It is a well established engineering principle derived from the mechanics of lifting pulleys.